Bridges to the Baccalaureate (Bridges)

 - Build a seamless educational experience between Montana's seven reservation-based colleges and MSU.

-- Increase the number of Native American students successfully transferring from two-year tribal colleges to MSU and pursuing academic studies in the biomedical and other health related sciences.
+- Increase the number of Native American students successfully transferring from two-year tribal colleges to MSU and pursuing academic studies in the biomedical, behavioral health, and/or other health related sciences.

-Each summer, Bridges students spend eight weeks at MSU participating in cutting edge research alongside dedicated faculty mentors and their lab teams.
+Each summer, Bridges students spend eight weeks at MSU participating in academic enrichment activities and cutting edge research alongside dedicated faculty mentors and their lab teams.
 In the process, supportive communities of learners are created between students and faculty at Montana's tribal colleges and MSU faculty mentors/students.

 Although many Bridges students do transfer to MSU, this is not a program requirement.
 Bridges helps prepare tribal college students for successful transfer to any four-year institution of their choosing.